cea-hpc/fastiron/profiling/Fastiron/rayon-only/summaries.md

-# Fastiron - RuSeq version
+# Fastiron - Rayon-Only Execution

 The tallies and timers report can be visualized using column: